 - 4: Your investors are not stupid

 They might not fully understand photojournalism or the struggles we go through to produce content, but writing them off as stupid and still seeking financial help is not the way to go.
 People ask questions, you respond in a suitable manner by sticking to your plan.
+For instance for an application to track parcels, use this.
 See number 1, this plan is the basis of your funding request.

 - 5: People are scared to give money to people they don’t know.